-In 1990, the Women’s Faculty Association of the Department of Pediatrics established a scholarship in her honor, which is awarded annually to a fourth-year medical student at the University of Cincinnati.
-The Louise Rauh Scholarship is awarded based on excellence in academic performance, leadership skills, community service, research, and financial need.
+Taylor Brooks is the recipient of the 2018 Louise W. Rauh Scholarship, presented annually by the Women’s Faculty Association of the Department of Pediatrics.
+The scholarship is awarded to a fourth year medical student at the University of Cincinnati College of Medicine based on excellence in academic performance, leadership skills, research, community service, resourcefulness, and financial need.